The Battery (Manhattan): 2000s to present

 Some restoration projects were undertaken in Battery Park in the 2010s, including the addition of a community garden, the renovation of a promenade, and the construction of the SeaGlass Carousel.
 By June 2012, a third of the park was being cordoned off for these construction projects, though the park itself remained open, serving 10,000 to 15,000 daily visitors.
 In October of that year, Hurricane Sandy caused severe damage to the area, submerging the park under salt water for several hours. the Battery Conservancy restored the wooded areas within Battery Park, as well as added gardens and green patches to mitigate the effects of future storms.
 Though the SeaGlass Carousel was left largely intact during Hurricane Sandy, its opening was delayed.
 Following the storm, the attraction was supposed to open in late 2013, but did not actually open until August 2015.

 The New York City Department of Parks and Recreation restored the park's original, historical title of "The Battery" in 2015.
 By the following year, the Battery Conservancy had raised $46 million in private funding over its 22-year existence, as well as $92 million in city funding.
 The conservancy planned to use these funds to make additional improvements to the park.
 For instance, the Battery Oval was opened in 2016.
 A 1.4 acre environmentally-friendly, flood-resistant playground called the Playscape was proposed in 2016.
 Work began in March 2020, and the Playscape was completed in December 2021.
 In addition, as part of the Lower Manhattan Coastal Resiliency program, consulting firm Stantec published designs in 2021 for the Battery Coastal Resilience Project, which would build a seawall around Battery Park.
 The project. which was expected to cost $169 million by the end of 2023, would raise the shoreline by up to 5 ft to protect the park from sea level rise.
 Work on the seawall began in early 2024, with a groundbreaking ceremony taking place that May.
+The project's first phase was completed in June 2026, and a second phase was to continue through 2027.